June is Lipedema Awareness Month – I’m sharing my story to help raise awareness.

 It was around this time that a peer informed me about the link between sugar and weight gain and suggested I switch to diet soda to lose weight.
 He claimed to have lost weight himself after making the switch.
 However, at the time, switching to diet soda didn’t make a noticeable difference for me.
 Eventually, I gave up soda altogether and switched to water, which yielded minor success.
 After finishing high school, my diet didn’t improve much either, as I had limited funds for food.
 I mostly consumed SpaghettiOs, Ramen noodles, PB&J sandwiches, tuna sandwiches, and Life cereal.

 At the age of 19, I briefly lived in an apartment infested with bugs.
 The situation was so severe that I slept with a can of RAID on my nightstand and sprayed it in my room, unaware of the harm it could cause me, not just the bugs.
 Within that year, I gained 35 pounds and outgrew all of my clothes.
-My doctor prescribed phen-phen, which increased my energy levels and suppressed my appetite.
+My doctor prescribed Fen-phen, which increased my energy levels and suppressed my appetite.
 With the help of the drug, I managed to shed most of the weight, but it was banned before I finished.
-My eating choices while on phen-phen were terrible, but I believed they were healthy at the time.
-Cereal was a must to meet my grain intake.
 I was required to meet with a Dietician at the hospital.
-I remember being told to drink skim milk, diet soda, eat low-fat cheese on whole wheat bread.
+They would monitor my weight loss and check my food logs.
+I remember being told to drink skim milk, diet soda, eat low-fat cheese on whole wheat bread, with fake butter, no red meat.
 She showed me appropriate serving sizes of foods like chicken breasts.
-She never questioned my daily bowl of Life cereal with skim milk.
+She never questioned my daily bowl of Life cereal with skim milk, she encouraged me.
+The diet I was encouraged to eat didn’t help.
+I immediately started gaining the weight back.

 Year after year, my weight became a constant battle, accompanied by intermittent episodes of chronic fatigue.
 I tried every advertised method to lose weight.
 I experimented with the Special K cereal diet, consumed Slimfast shakes, ate Lean Cuisine and Healthy Choice meals, Snackwells cookies, and drank diet sodas.
 I would gain 20 pounds and then work tirelessly to shed it, yet I could never return to my previous weight.
 It was as if each time I gained 20-30 pounds, some of it became permanent.